 - Use a laser level if hanging multiple pieces that are the same size.

-- Stand back and eyeball the accuracy of each piece after hanging, and view entire collection as a whole.
+- Stand back and eyeball the accuracy of each piece after hanging, and view the entire collection as a whole.

 Wire hanging systems are wonderful for making small adjustments to how your pieces are hanging.
 With these systems, you can raise, lower, and slide your art around easily.
 If you have to use a hammer and nails, then take advantage of your tape measure and level to make sure you’re not pounding a bunch of unusable holes in the wall for each piece.